Bull of Heaven (band)

 Bull of Heaven is an American experimental/avant-garde group.
-The band originally consisted of Clayton Counts and Neil Keener, with help from various contributors.
-After Counts' death, Keener remains the only member left.
+The group originally consisted of Neil Keener and Clayton Counts with help from various contributors.
+Since Counts' death in 2016, Keener is the only member.

+Bull of Heaven has made extremely long pieces of music led by Counts, with pieces sometimes reaching extreme lengths, varying from a few days to many millions of years long.

 History

 Formation: 2006–2009

 Both key members behind Bull of Heaven started with a variety of earlier projects.
 Neil Keener was (and in some cases, still is) involved with several punk rock and post-hardcore bands, including Planes Mistaken for Stars, Git Some, Red Cloud West, and Wovenhand.
 Clayton Counts was also involved in Git Some, before he and Neil moved from Chicago to Denver, where Bull of Heaven was founded.
 Counts also gained notoriety in September 2006 when he created a mash-up of The Beach Boys' Pet Sounds with The Beatles' Sgt.
 Pepper's Lonely Hearts Club Band, aptly titled Sgt.
 Petsound's Lonely Hearts Club Band and credited to the band The Beachles.
 Various blogs and news sites favoured it; however, Counts was issued with a cease and desist.

 Bull of Heaven's first piece, 001: Weed Problem, was released on their site on January 31, 2008.
 The same time the following year, the band had already released more than fifty pieces, totalling nearly three hundred hours of music.
 Nearly all of Bull of Heaven's song titles are sourced from (sometimes obscure) literature.
 Even at this early stage in the band's history, they were already becoming known for their incredible song lengths; 019: Hypnosis, Drugs, and Mind Control (The Beginning: A Touch) is eight hours long, 028: Even to the Edge of Doom is twenty-four hours long, 044: A Corpse in My Arms on Awakening breaks the one-day mark at thirty-seven hours long, but is surpassed by 045: The Wicked Cease From Struggling which is one hundred sixty-eight hours long.